Corey Dickerson Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.38 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.34).

-- Mets pitchers combine to surrender 129 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Mets pitchers combine to surrender 129 total home runs at a rate of 1.3 per game (to rank 23rd in the league).

-- His last time out was on Saturday against the Boston Red Sox, when the righty tossed 3 1/3 innings, surrendering two earned runs while giving up three hits.
+- His last time out was on Saturday against the Boston Red Sox, when the right-hander tossed six innings, surrendering five earned runs while allowing six hits.

-- In 18 games this season, the 30-year-old has a 3.27 ERA and 11.4 strikeouts per nine innings, while giving up a batting average of .204 to opposing hitters.
+- In 18 games this season, the 39-year-old has a 4.20 ERA and 10.2 strikeouts per nine innings, while allowing a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.